-By its nature as a city-wide policy document, the analysis of the effects related to the implementation of the HCSMP is cumulative; therefore, the responses to the above impact statements considered individual and cumulative effects together.
+Impact C-ME-1: Implementation of the HCSMP, in combination with the past, present, and reasonably foreseeable future projects in the site vicinity, would result in a less-thansignificant cumulative impacts to energy and minerals.
+(Less than Significant) By its nature as a city-wide policy document, the analysis of the effects related to the implementation of the HCSMP is cumulative; therefore, the responses to the above impact statements considered individual and cumulative effects together.
 Implementation of the HCSMP would have less-than-significant impacts on mineral and energy resources and would not contribute to any cumulative impact on mineral and energy resources.
 For the reasons discussed above, the proposed project's impacts related to mineral and energy resources, both individually and cumulatively, would be less than significant.

+Less Than Significant

+Potentially with Less Than

+Significant Mitigation Significant No Not

-Тор ics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable env (19) fam age inve fore AGRICULTURE AND FOREST RESOURCES: In de ironmental effects, lead agencies may refer to the Cal 97) prepared by the California Dept. of Conservation and and.
-In determining whether impacts to forest resourcies may refer to information compiled by the California may refer to information to make and Range Ast carbon measurement methodology provided in Forwood the project lifornia Agricu as an optiona rces, includin rnia Departma Assessment F Iltural Land Evalu I model to use in g timberland, are ent of Forestry ar Project and the Fa uation and Site assessing imp significant en nd Fire Protect orest Legacy A Assessme pacts on ag vironmenta ion regardi Assessmen ent Model riculture and I effects, lead ing the state's I project; and a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)) or timberland (as defined by Public Resources Code Section 4526)? ⊠ d) Result in the loss of forest land or conversion of forest land to non-forest use? ☒ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or forest land to non-forest use?
+Topics: Impact Incorporated Impact Impact Applicable

+18. AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board. ---Would the project

+• rouid the project a) Convert Prime Famland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)) or timberland (as defined by Public Resources Code Section 4526)? d) Result in the loss of forest land or conversion of forest land to non-forest use?
+D $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or forest land to non-forest use?